-- For the 2020/2021 Academic Year, 27% on campus, 15% remote, and 58% hybrid programs to be utilized. - Full-year 2020 originations expected to be \$5.3 billion, 6% lower YOY, driven by COVID-19 impact. - Expect opportunity from competitor's decision to scale back participation in industry. - Average loan size increased, driven by lower state subsidies and family contributions.3
+- The Spring 2021 semester is expected to be 9% fully on campus, 8% remote, and 83% hybrid, which is consistent with the Fall 2020 semester. - Full-year 2020 originations were \$5.3 billion, 5% lower YOY, driven by COVID-19 impact - Expect opportunity from competitor's decision to scale back participation in industry. - Average loan size increased, driven by lower state subsidies and family contributions.3